-With the TechZone Accelerator Toolkit OpenShift can be set up in the cloud including custom applications by using automation via Terraform and Argo CD.
+With IBM TechZone Deployer OpenShift can be set up on multiple clouds including custom applications by using automation via Terraform and Argo CD.

-In my previous blog I explained the toolkit: Introducing IBM’s Toolkit to handle Everything as Code.
+In my previous blog I explained the TechZone Deployer aka IBM’s Toolkit: Introducing IBM’s Toolkit to handle Everything as Code.
 The toolkit leverages Terrafrom and GitOps and is based on best practices based on IBM’s deployment experiences from partner and client projects.

 Let’s take a look how the toolkit can be used.
 The module catalog provides 200+ modules to install IBM Software and open source components which can be deployed on clouds like AWS, Azure and IBM Cloud.

 Complete stack solutions are defined in yaml files.
 These bill of materials contain list of modules, in this example OpenShift in the IBM Cloud, Argo CD including a GitOps repo, the Watson NLP (natural language processing) container and a custom application.